somepeoplecallmedisa/somepeoplecallmedisa/README.md

 <h2>Hi!</h2>
-<h4>I'm just a hobbyist programmer who likes python and pygame, and sometimes makes games with it.
+<h4>I'm just a hobbyist programmer who likes python and pygame, and sometimes makes games with those.
 I also love music and have been playing guitar for several years now!</h4>

-<h2>Things i'm a part of:</h2>
+<h2>Things I'm a part of:</h2>
 <ul>
     <li><a href="https://github.com/Matiiss/pygame_examples">pygame examples repository</a></li>
     <li><a href="https://github.com/blankRiot96/Daves-Anniversary">dave's anniversary (pygame community summer jam 2022)</a></li>